michaelbrewer/aws-lambda-events/README.md

 # AWS Lambda Events

-Collection of resources on the different input and outputs that AWS Lambda expect
+Collection of resources and tools on the different input and outputs that AWS Lambda expects.

-## Build and testing locally
+## Build and testing the docs locally

 To run a local server for the docs.